What is a technological protection measure?

-Examples of a technological protection measure could range from a piece of software requiring a password to gain access to a website containing scientific papers to a chip in a games console that only allows that consol to run games from a given geographical location.
+Examples of a TPM could range from a piece of software requiring a password to gain access to a website containing scientific papers, to a chip in a games console that only allows that console to run games from a given geographical location.

 The effectiveness of a TPM will vary depending on who it is meant to keep out.
 For example, a computer hacker will find it easier to bypass a software security system than the average computer user.

 It is also possible for a TPM to lose effectiveness over time.
 For example, in case number R07/1004 (25 May 2007), the Helsinki District Court held that the prevalent availability of the DeCSS code meant the CSS code used to safeguard DVD content could not be viewed as an effective technological measure.
 The effectiveness of a TPM is therefore considered in relation to the average user at the time of the alleged infringement.

 One problem with TPMs is that they may prevent the legitimate use of a copyright work by, for example, a person making use of one of the copyright exceptions.
 The directive states that in the absence of voluntary measures taken by copyright owners, countries abiding by this law shall take appropriate measures to ensure that copyright owners make the copyright work available to legitimate users by providing access past any TPMs.